RInvestments/alert-getter/README.md

 Manohar Kuse <mpkuse@ust.hk>

 ## How to run
-Setup a few RSS alerts in google scholar.
+Setup a few RSS alerts in google alerts.
 Just Ctrl+S  https://www.google.com/alerts from browser (I used chrome) in this folder with html file name as google-alerts.html.
 You can configure a few params from the file `retrive_news_multi.py`.